QubesOS/qubes-doc/developer/general/gsoc.md

   in files there, no file manager, etc).
 - Configure GNOME to not look into external devices plugged in (no auto mounting, device notifications etc).
-- Package above modifications as rpms, preferably as extra configuration files and/or plugins than overwriting existing files.
+- Package above modifications as RPMs, preferably as extra configuration files and/or plugins than overwriting existing files.
 Exceptions to this rule may apply if no other option.
 - Adjust comps.xml (in installer-qubes-os repo) to define package group with